Cultural Objects (Protection from Seizure) Act 2022

 Overview

 This bill amends the Tribunals, Courts and Enforcement Act 2007 to extend the protection period for cultural objects on loan from seizure or forfeiture.
-The extension allows for an additional three-month period, which can be applied for multiple times.
+The extension allows for a further three months of protection, potentially renewable by relevant authorities.

 Description